 I think it takes time, and practice, and good habits.
 Right now, yes, if I don’t have a deadline, if I don’t have a presentation coming up, I try to eliminate blue light two hours before bedtime and I really see the difference in my sleep patterns.
 But I am researching all the time so a lot of nights I have to work till 3, 4 [AM].
 Right now my lifestyle is not healthy at all.
 In the morning if I feel sleepy and I didn’t get enough sleep, I try to spend more time outside.
 I make sure that I am exposed to some sunlight on my drive to work.
 And I think that helps.
 I can feel on the days that are cloudy and I don’t get enough sunshine, I am a lot sleepier.
 And on sunny days I can see the difference.

-I think the future of lighting eventually has to include the effects of light on human health and well-being.
-Just like energy-efficiency, at first a lot of people didn’t really buy into [it], because you have to spend more money to save just a little bit of money—by changing to an LED or energy-efficient lighting system.
+Talieh Ghaneh: I think the future of lighting eventually has to include the effects of light on human health and well-being.
+Just like LED lighting, at first a lot of people didn’t really buy into it, because you have to spend more money to save just a little bit of money—by changing to an LED or energy-efficient lighting system.
 But eventually the technology wins and the price points drop down and more people are into energy-efficient lighting.

 And for myself, I want to continue my research into the quantification of light for the biological system.
-That’s something that, in fact, I’ve started to do.
-We don’t really have a solid system to quantify light for the biological system and that’s because it’s a very complicated system.
-The way our circadian system responds to light is multidimensional, there are multiple variables that we need to consider.
+The way our circadian system responds to light is multidimensional.
 We have a lot of lighting systems that quantify light for the visual system.
 For example, you can say, “100 lux” and you have a sense of how much light it would be on a task.
 But when you say 200 lux for the circadian system, it can really be nonsense, because we can’t really visualize it or quantify it.